jking100/custom-react-js-tailwind-daisyui-template/init.md

 # React + JavaScript Project Template with Tailwind and DaisyUI

 This process will create a basic multi-view website template with a navigation bar.
+Find reference samples of the project configuration files at the bottom of this doc.

 ## 1. Create React Template

-Create a new React project with Vite:
+Create a new React JS project with Vite:
 ```bash
 npm create vite@latest . -- --template react
 ```